 Eligibility criteria for first-time freshmen include:

 - 28+ ACT, 1230+ SAT (verbal and quantitative), or 86+ CLT test score

 Applicants must first complete an application for admission to SBU.
 Eligible students

-will then receive a Scholars Day application and will attend Scholars Day in February
+will then receive a Scholars Day application and will attend Scholars Day.
+Selection

 Eligible admitted students will receive an invitation to apply for Scholars Day.
 The

 Scholars Day applications are available by the end of November.
 For questions about

 the Scholars Day application, please contact the Office of Admissions at (417) 328-1810.

 For most honors students there are the only three to five "extra" credit hours in

 addition to their other degree requirements.
 These include two one-hour honors colloquium